aksommerville/ra3/etc/doc/http.md

 `platform`, `author`, and `genre` are generated dynamically on each request, based on values in the games table.
 Use `detail="id"` or omit for a simple array of strings, or `detail="record"` to get `{v,c}` the name and count of each.

+`daterange` returns the year of the lowest and highest pubtime in the database, array of two ints, not counting zeroes.
+If no game has a date, we return the current year twice.

 ## /api/game